 Is Marijuana Addictive?

-Marijuana is the most commonly used illicit substance in the US, according to the 2014 National Survey on Drug Use and Health, with the main users being teenagers and young adults.
+Marijuana is the most commonly used illicit substance in the US, according to the 2014 National Survey on Drug Use and Health, with the most prevalent use seen amongst teenagers and young adults.
 Thanks in large part to efforts of groups lobbying to end marijuana prohibition, many people believe this substance to be safe and nonaddictive.
-However, like other intoxicating substances, including legal ones like alcohol and tobacco, marijuana has an incidence rate of dependence and addiction.
+However, like many other intoxicating substances, including legal ones like alcohol and tobacco, marijuana can lead to both dependence and addiction.
 While addiction risks might not be as pronounced as some other abused substances—the lifetime dependence risk for marijuana has been estimated to be 9% vs. 23% for heroin, 17% for cocaine, and 15% for alcohol, for example—the risk is still there.

-Dependence and tolerance are not the same as addiction, although many researchers use dependence as a method of examining potential addiction.
-Rather than using the term addiction to describe disordered use of marijuana, researchers often use the term marijuana use disorder.
-This disorder occurs in a small percentage of marijuana users, and it is more common among those who begin to use marijuana earlier in their lives.
+A marijuana addiction—that is, problematic, compulsive use of the drug—is diagnosed by clinicians as a marijuana use disorder.
+Though the diagnosis is made in only a small percentage of marijuana users, it is more common among those who begin to use marijuana earlier in their lives.
 People who begin to use the drug before the age of 18, according to the National Institute on Drug Abuse (NIDA), are 4-7 times more likely to develop marijuana use disorder than people who begin using the drug in adulthood.

 Ready to leave addiction behind?